rdupz/joy-of-code/posts/using-sveltekit-endpoints/using-sveltekit-endpoints.md

 {% img src="ssr.webp" alt="Server-side rendering" %}

-You can use use `+page.server.ts` if you need access to the file system, database, or have secrets.
+You can use `+page.server.ts` if you need access to the file system, database, or have secrets.

 ```ts:src/routes/+page.ts showLineNumbers